 In 2007, opposition candidate Raila Odinga cited Kenya’s biased judicial system as a reason for using street protests, rather than the court system, to contest his electoral loss.
 Indeed, the inability of Kenya’s weak judicial system to investigate and bring to trial those responsible for the violence precipitated the referral of the designated Kenyans to the ICC.
 The inadequacy of the Kenyan courts also led to a concerted effort to transform the judiciary, incorporating changes into the 2010 Constitution.
 Since then, Kenya’s judiciary has taken a number of serious steps toward reform.
 These include publicly vetting judicial appointments, facilitating access by citizens to justice, increasing the training and professionalism of judiciary staff, and upgrading the information technology infrastructure.
 Presently, the judiciary has more than 400 judges and magistrates assigned to manage electoral disputes.
 However, claims by the ruling coalition that the judiciary has not acted independently raises concerns about whether the courts could serve as an avenue to redress electoral grievances.

-3. NASA has Questioned the Political Motives of the Independent Elections and Boundary Commission
+3. NASA Has Questioned the Political Motives of the Independent Elections and Boundary Commission

-Most recently, NASA has accused the Independent Elections and Boundary Commission (IEBC) of organizing to steal the election by printing ballot papers through a company connected to the government.
+NASA has accused the Independent Elections and Boundary Commission (IEBC) of organizing to steal the election by printing ballot papers through a company connected to the government.
 Earlier this year, NASA questioned the integrity of the voters’ register adopted by the IEBC.

-In response, NASA plans to borrow a tactic from Ghana’s 2016 general elections.
+In response, NASA borrowed a tactic from Ghana’s 2016 general elections.
 NASA successfully argued—and the Court of Appeals ruled—for vote tallies at the polling stations to serve as final results.
-This will make it harder to manipulate vote totals at the central level.
+This would make it harder to manipulate vote totals at the central level.
 The courts have also ruled that the opposition can conduct parallel vote tabulations (PVT).
 Ghana’s opposition National Patriotic Party (NPP) used PVTs to serve as a check on the official results at the polling station to document its victory.
 In addition, NASA has proposed using the NPP’s “Adopt a Polling Station” strategy.
 Under this approach, assigned party supporters will ensure that the election unfolds in a lawful and credible manner.

 4. Election-related Violence Started a Year Ago